doseofted/prim-rpc/README.md

 `dc-down` | Stop running project, also remove anonymous volumes and containers no longer in use.
 `dc-logs` | Tail latest logs from containers, Ctrl-C to stop tailing `dex <container_name> <command>` | Run command in running container, for example `dex api yarn` will run execute `yarn` in `api` container.
+`drun <container_name> <command>` | Run command in one-off container based on specified container's image.
+Without a given command, an interactive bash session will be started.

 ## App-related Commands